top of page

 Set the Tone with a Warm Welcome

 A great year starts with a great first impression.
-When students walk into your space for the first time, they should feel welcome, energized, and excited to be there.
+When students walk into your space for the first time, they should feel welcome, energized, and genuinely glad to be there.
+That doesn't require a big production, it just requires intention.

 Make the first moments count:

-• Greet students at the door – A smile, wave, or high-five can go a long way in making students feel acknowledged and valued.
-You can also use visual greeting signs to offer students choices for how they want to say hello.👉 Check out my PE Greeting Signs on TPT for an engaging visual tool!
+• Greet students at the door — A smile, a wave, or a high-five goes a long way.
+Students notice when their teacher is happy to see them.
+You can also use visual greeting signs to give students a choice in how they say hello.
+Check out the PE Greeting Signs on TPT for a fun, engaging visual option!

 Cartoon child with sunglasses and pigtails smiles widely.
 Background is white and teal.
 Text reads "SMILE!" with a "PE Greetings" logo.

-• Use music and movement – Upbeat tunes and fun locomotor warm-ups help create a lively atmosphere and ease student anxiety.
+• Use music and movement — Upbeat music and simple locomotor warm-ups set a lively tone right away and help ease any first-day nerves.

-• Start with simple success – Use quick-win activities on day one to build confidence and excitement, rather than complex tasks or assessments.
+• Start with simple success — Choose quick-win activities on day one that build confidence rather than anxiety.
+Save the assessments and complex tasks for later.

 Establish and Teach Your Expectations